muesli/go-razer/README.md

 ### Themes

-There's currently only one available theme (feel free to submit more!) named `happy`.
-To enable it, run:
+There are currently only two available themes (feel free to submit more!) named `happy` and `rainbow`.
+To try them out, run:

 ```
 $ lantern -brightness 100 -theme happy